T

 landmark

-A UNESCO World Heritage Site featuring the towering Qutub Minar, an early example of Indo-Islamic architecture.
-The complex includes ancient ruins and historical inscriptions.
+A UNESCO World Heritage Site, this complex features the towering Qutub Minar, an early example of Indo-Islamic architecture, along with other historical ruins.

 ~90 min